College Student Resume Examples and Templates for 2023

 When applying to colleges, you may find some schools require a resume.
 You can write a great resume for your college applications by showing your relevant high school and other experiences and emphasizing how you’ve explored topics and pursued your interests.
 Incorporating this theme into each section of your resume can increase your chances of being accepted into your preferred college or university.
 The advice and examples provided below can guide you in achieving this goal.

-1. Write a dynamic profile summary
+1. Summarize your college student qualifications in a dynamic profile

-Your resume Profile should catch admissions officers’ interest by giving the top reasons they can expect you to engage actively in their campus community.
+Your resume profile should catch admissions officers’ interest by giving the top reasons they can expect you to engage actively in their campus community.
 Can you share some instances from your life where you have exhibited curiosity and dedication toward excellence?
-Your answer to this question can lead to your best Profile points.
+Your answer to this question can lead to your best profile points.
 For example, maybe you’ve earned an “A” average in the school subject likely to become your college major.
-Or maybe you’ve done freelance work that’s helped you develop a hobby into a possible career track.
+Or perhaps you’ve done freelance work that’s helped you develop a hobby into a possible career track.
 With details like these at the top of your college resume, you can show your potential to thrive in a college setting.

 Profile Example

-Motivated student with strong academic performance in high school, including an “A” average for Mathematics.
+Motivated student with strong academic performance in high school, including an “A” average for mathematics.
 Demonstrated success in a leadership role through multiple school athletics and work activities.
 Naturally curious and eager to explore and understand new topics.

-Keep in mind you aren’t limited to details about work experience, especially if the jobs you’ve held so far don’t speak to your career interests.
+You aren’t limited to details about work experience, especially if the jobs you’ve held so far don’t speak to your career interests.
 On a resume for college applications, the strongest experience section will often come from a different area.
 For example, maybe you’re most proud of having been on the debate team or teaching yourself HTML outside school.
 Below is a list of possible experience sections you might develop on your resume:

-• Community Service
+• Community service

-• High School Athletics
+• High school athletics

-• Internship Experience
+• Internship experience

-• Personal Accomplishments
+• Personal accomplishments

-• Study Abroad Experience
+• Study abroad experience

-• Summer Coursework
+• Summer coursework

 Experience Example